Employee Complaint Resolution

 Under APS 46.3, an employee is entitled to use some work time to resolve a complaint.
 In order to be paid for time away from work, the employee must first obtain approval from their supervisor.
 In situations where an employee may not want to notify their supervisor of the concern or complaint, the employee may be able to arrange a meeting (with an HRC, the Ombudsman's Office, or UCIRO) using paid leave, or during a time outside the employee’s work schedule.
 Questions about using paid release time should be directed to a HRC.

-APS 46.3 requires that all faculty and staff members report to their supervisors or the administrative heads of their organizations any complaints of discrimination they receive, and to otherwise fully cooperate with any follow-up that is necessary.
+APS 46.3 requires that all faculty and staff members report to their supervisors or the administrative heads of their organizations any complaints of discrimination they receive, and to otherwise fully cooperate with the processes that APS 46.3 describes.
 In addition, supervisors and administrators must report to the Office of the Ombudsman for Sexual Harassment any complaints of sexual harassment that they may receive.

 Determining How to Pursue Your Complaint